 Registered Telecommunication Project Manager (RTPM)

-Information technology systems (ITS) professionals pursuing excellence within the industry should consider becoming a BICSI RTPM.
+Information technology systems (ICT) professionals pursuing excellence within the industry should consider becoming a BICSI RTPM.

 Established in 2011, Data Center Design Consultants demonstrate knowledge in all facets of data center design.